rails/rails/guides/source/working_with_javascript.md

 response, then fetches all associated assets, like JavaScript files, stylesheets and images.
 It then assembles the page.
 If you click a link, it does the same process: fetch the page, fetch the assets, put it all together, show you the results.
-This is called the 'request response cycle.'
+This is called the 'Request-Response cycle'.

 JavaScript can also make requests to the server, and parse the response.
 It also has the ability to update information on the page.
 Combining these two